January Character Trait

-Stamina is what keeps us moving in the right direction in order achieve success.
-It makes the difference between just trying and succeeding.
+Stamina is what keeps us moving in the right direction in order to achieve success.
+It makes the difference between just trying and actually succeeding.
 In an age when so much happens so quickly and seemingly easily, it can be difficult for children to learn the value of being steadfast and persistent in pursuit of a goal.
 It takes more than encouraging words; it takes experience.
 In school we tackle big projects by breaking them down into smaller tasks, creating a rubric and a timeline, guiding completion one step at a time, putting it altogether, adding the finishing touches, and experiencing the joy of a big job well done!

 Involve your children in important projects at home - like gardening - that take planning, time, and effort to accomplish.
 They want to contribute in ways that benefit themselves and others.
 It's important for them to feel that they contribute to the family at home, their team at the park, and to their class at school.
 Stamina, initiative, effort, self control, and motivation are keys to self discipline.